thomasgstewart/propensity-score-matching-in-stata/README.md

 # An introduction to propensity score matching in STATA

 Thomas G. Stewart
+Assistant Professor

-This lecture is part 9 of the *propensity scores and related methods series* presented and organized by Robert Greevy within Vanderbilt University's Center for Health Services Research.
+This lecture is part 9 of the *Propensity Scores and Related Methods Series* presented and organized by Robert Greevy within Vanderbilt University's Center for Health Services Research.

 ## NOTE 1